eerimoq/nala/README.rst

      -a, --print-all-calls         Print all calls to ease debugging.
      -r, --report-json-file        JSON test report file (default: report.json).
      -f, --print-test-file-func    Print file:function for exactly one test.
+     -j, --jobs                    Run given number of tests in parallel.
+Always runs all tests.

 Mocking
 =======